NLP Persuasion Techniques for Salespeople

 Let’s start from the very beginning of a sales discussion.

-In order to sell to someone most of the time they have to be open in communicating with you.
+In order to sell to someone they have to be open in communicating with you.

 The idea behind this is that we are social people.